cat-play-mml

 What is MML (Music Macro Language)?

 MML is a language for describing music using text.
-It uses notations such as:
+It uses the following notation:

 Technical Details